 Native American Indian Association of Tennessee is an organization, which is not considered a private foundation and is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
-Accordingly, no provision for income taxes has been made.
-NAIA's Form 990, Return of Organization Exempt from Income Tax, for the years ending September 30, 2010, 2011, and 2012 are subject to examination by the IRS, generally for 3 years after they were filed.
+NAIA's Form 990, Return of Organization Exempt from Income Tax, for the years ending September 30, 2012, 2013, and 2014 are subject to examination by the IRS, generally for 3 years after they were filed.
+There are no tax examinations currently in process.
+Management has concluded that NAIA has taken no uncertain tax positions as of September 30, 2014.
+Therefore, no provision for income taxes has been included in NAIA's financial statements.